 2. You Can Keep a Close Eye on Her Bowel Movements

 Observing your cat’s poop is a good window to her health.
-If you would let your kitty be outdoors, you won’t be able to keep an eye on her defecation.
+If you would let your kitty be outdoors, you won’t be able to keep an eye on her defecation and digestion.
 If your cat got a chance to do her business outside she would definitely choose to do so in open rather than in her litter box.

-Observing her painful efforts to poop, finding blood or mucus in the stool, bowel blockage, or megacolon is possible if she stays indoors.
+Observing her painful efforts to poop, finding blood or mucus in the stool, bowel blockage, or megacolon is possible if she stays behind closed doors.

 3. Indoor Kitties Can Get Plenty of Physical Activity